 There are, of course, also pop-ups that appear after you’ve been on the website for a certain amount of time (‘Hey!
 You’ve seen some of our goodies now, so you must be ready to give us your email address, right?’) and pop-ups that scream desperation as they try to capture your email address as your cursor hovers over the X (‘Wait!
 No!
 Don’t go yet!
 Please give me your email address first!
 I neeedddsss it!’)

-And they try to sound like they’re doing you a bloody favour.
-Please fuck the fuck off.
-If your website is interesting enough for me to give you my email address, don’t worry – I will seek out the means to do so.
+And they try to sound like they’re doing you a favour.
+But here’s the thing: if your website is interesting enough for me to give you my email address, don’t worry – I will seek out the means to do so.
 David Cain over at Raptitude has written has fabulous article about his contempt for pop-ups.
 I recommend you check it out.

 2. Bullshit countdown timers